sgclasher/agentblueprint/README.md

 **🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
 This provides a more secure, scalable, and centralized data architecture.

 **🤖 AI Integration Status**: ✅ **ALL THREE AI PROVIDERS FULLY OPERATIONAL!** The AI integration features a centralized, provider-agnostic `aiService` with full implementations for **OpenAI GPT-4o & o1 series**, **Google Gemini 2.5 Pro Preview**, and **Anthropic Claude Sonnet 4**.
-The production-grade `/admin` dashboard supports the latest AI models with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality. **✅ Provider Selection UI**: Users can now dynamically select their preferred AI provider from a dropdown in the timeline interface with seamless switching between all providers. **✅ Auto-Default Configuration**: First provider of each type automatically becomes default for seamless setup. **✅ Timeline Generation**: Fully operational across all providers with high-quality timeline generation (OpenAI: fast responses, Gemini: 39-second detailed generation, Claude: 20+ second comprehensive analysis).
+The production-grade `/admin` dashboard supports the latest AI models with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality. **✅ Dynamic Model Refresh**: One-click refresh button in admin UI with intelligent 15-minute caching, rate limiting, and curated model lists for all providers without exposing API keys. **✅ Provider Selection UI**: Users can now dynamically select their preferred AI provider from a dropdown in the timeline interface with seamless switching between all providers. **✅ Auto-Default Configuration**: First provider of each type automatically becomes default for seamless setup. **✅ Timeline Generation**: Fully operational across all providers with high-quality timeline generation (OpenAI: fast responses, Gemini: 39-second detailed generation, Claude: 20+ second comprehensive analysis).
 Timeline generation uses a cache-first architecture with 80-90% cost reduction and cross-device persistence. **✅ Complete Multi-Provider Platform**: Users can leverage the strengths of each AI provider with proper authentication, JSON parsing, and error handling across OpenAI, Google, and Anthropic APIs.

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests including Supabase mocking and AI integration error handling.
 All tests continue to pass with AI integration updates.
 See `MVP_TESTING_SUMMARY.md` for details.